andyhansen7/PyGrinder/README.md

 A simple Python-based clicker with added features, developed for grinding cobblestone generators on Minecraft servers.

 <h3>Installation instructions</h3>
-Executable .exe files will be coming soon.
-In the meantime, to run PyGrinder yourself:
+All you need to do to run PyGrinder is clone this project and run the executable.
+(PyGrinder.exe) Or, if you're feeling adventurous and want to compile PyGrinder yourself, follow the instructions below:
 <ol>
+    <li>Clone the project</li>
     <li>Install Python 3</li>
-    <li>Run the following command: pip install pynput</li>
-    <li>Run the following command: pip install -U wxPython
-    <li>Clone the project</li>
-    <li>Run the command python ./PyGrinder.py in the dierectory to start the program</li>
+    <li>Run the BATCH file compiler.bat in the src folder</li>
 </ol>
+Your executable will replace the PyGrinder.exe already in the directory

 <h3>Usage</h3>